PrefectHQ/prefect/docs/tutorial/deployments.md

 To get the work queue healthy and ready to submit flow runs, you need to start a worker.

 Workers are a lightweight polling system that kick-off flow runs submitted to them by their work pool.
-To start a worker on your laptop, you will open a new terminal and confirm that your virtual environment is activated.
+To start a worker on your laptop, open a new terminal and confirm that your virtual environment is activated.
 Run the following command in this new terminal to start the worker:
 <div class="terminal">
 ```bash
 prefect worker start --pool my-process-pool